Asy_Lab Exhibitions

-Exhibition design for the Solomon R. Guggenheim Museum's Moving Pictures exhibition, a landmark survey of contemporary photography, film, and video art occupying the entire Frank Lloyd Wright rotunda and two adjacent galleries.
+Exhibition design, catalog design, and brand identity for the Solomon R. Guggenheim Museum's Moving Pictures — a landmark survey of contemporary photography, film, and video by over fifty artists, filling the entire Frank Lloyd Wright rotunda and two adjacent galleries.

-Moving Pictures was a major exhibition at the Solomon R. Guggenheim Museum in New York, on view from June 28, 2002 through January 12, 2003, with exhibition design by Hani Rashid and Associates in Science.
+Moving Pictures was a major exhibition at the Solomon R. Guggenheim Museum in New York, on view from June 28, 2002 through January 12, 2003, with exhibition design by Hani Rashid and Lise Anne Couture of Asymptote.
 The show proposed that the extensive use of reproducible mediums in contemporary art — photography, film, and video — has its roots in the radical artistic practices of the late 1960s and 1970s, when these technologies were first absorbed into critical art practices to record performative events and render visible new conceptual systems.

 Exhibition Design